 GCSE: Mathematics and a Science subject at grade C/4

-A-levels: ABB, including one science subject or Mathematics (PE and Psychology count as science A-levels)
+A-levels: AAB, including one science subject or Mathematics (PE and Psychology count as science A-levels)

 BTEC: Entry requirements for students studying BTEC qualifications are dependent on subjects studied.
 Advice can be provided on an individual basis.
 The standard required is generally at Distinction* level.

-IB: 32 points or three Higher Level certificates with 655, including Higher Level Science or Mathematics grade 5, or (if not taking HL Maths) Standard Level Mathematics/Maths Studies grade 4.
+IB: 33 points or three Higher Level certificates with 665.
+Either must include Higher Level Science or Mathematics grade 5, or (if not taking HL Maths) Standard Level Mathematics grade 4.
+We will accept grade 4 in either Standard Level Mathematics: Analysis and Approaches or Standard Level Mathematics: Applications and Interpretation.

 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
 Please note that Standard Level Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.